fpgadeveloper/fpga-drive-aximm-pcie/PetaLinux/README.md

 The script will generate a separate PetaLinux project for all of the generated and exported Vivado projects that it finds in the Vivado directory of this repo.

+### UNIX line endings

+The scripts and files in the PetaLinux directory of this repository must have UNIX line endings when they are executed or used under Linux.
+The best way to ensure UNIX line endings, is to clone the repo directly onto your Linux machine.
+If instead you have copied the repo from a Windows machine, the files will have DOS line endings and you must use the `dos2unix` tool to convert the line endings for UNIX.

 ### How the script works